virocon-organization/virocon/docs/example.rst

 Example: Sea state contour
 **************************

-Before going into the details, let's have a look at an example.
+Let's start this user guide with a simple example.

 Based on a dataset, the long-term joint distribution of sea states is estimated and this distribution will be used to construct an environmental contour with a